Sudimara railway station

 Sudimara Station (SDM) is a class II railway station located in Jombang, Ciputat, South Tangerang.
 The station, which is located at an altitude of +26 m, is included in the Operation Area I Jakarta, and is located between Station and Station.

 History

-In order for passenger mobility from Batavia to Rangkasbitung and Banten to run more smoothly, in the 1890s the Staatsspoorwegen company built a railroad line and its stations (including Sudimara Station in 1921) that connected the Duri Station to Rangkasbitung, passing through Tanah Abang.
+In order to enhance passenger mobility from Batavia to Rangkasbitung and Banten, in the 1890s the Staatsspoorwegen company built a railroad line and its stations (including Sudimara Station in 1921) that connected the Duri Station to Rangkasbitung, passing through Tanah Abang.
 This project was completed in 1899, and regular trains serving the route were immediately started.

 Building and layout

 Initially, there were 4 lines at Sudimara Station, with line 2 as a straight track.
 Lines 2 and 3 were usually used for train traffic and crossings, while line 1 is sometimes used for storing or stabling a series of freight cars, where this 1st line also has a railroad switch (leading to Rawa Buntu) which leads to a dead end or buffer stop.
 As well as there was also a buffer stop which is a dead end in the station building, its position is to the right of line 1 from the direction of Jurangmangu Station.
 The two buffer stops were also used to store freight carriages.

 It is estimated that in the early 1990s, the rails at Sudimara Station were changed to only 3 lines.
 Also, the positions of the railroad switches were changed and other lines were dismantled.

 In the early 2000s, Sudimara Station had a total of 3 lines, with line 1 (as a straight track) and line 2 (as a turn track) used for passing and crossing, and line 3 used for overtaking trains.
 Since the operation of the double track on the Tanah Abang–Serpong railway as of 4 July 2007, the layout of this station has been overhauled by adding line 2 as a new straight line.
 The old station building which is a legacy of the Staatsspoorwegen is still being maintained and the Train dispatcher room (PPKA) which is also part of the old station building is still in use today.